sachinn854/Autodoc-Extractor/README.md

 ```
 Frontend (Vercel):
 ├── Next.js 14 with React 18
-├── JavaScript for component logic
+├── JavaScript ES6+ for component logic
+├── HTML5 for semantic structure
+├── CSS3 with modern features
 ├── TailwindCSS for responsive design
 ├── Axios for API communication
 ├── JWT authentication system